 To make tempura udon noodle soup, heat two cups of dashi and add 2 tablespoons of mirin and soy sauce each.
 Pour into a large soup bowl, add cooked udon noodles, and top with vegetable tempura.

-If you end up with leftover batter after frying all the vegetables, drip it into the hot oil to make tempura batter "crumbs".
+If you end up with leftover batter after frying all the vegetables, drip it into the hot oil to make tenkasu (tempura flakes).
 I like to add these to the udon noodle soup for added texture.
+You can also use them in okonomiyaki.

 Four years ago: Curry Turnovers